… by Jim W. Dean, VT Editor, … with New Eastern Outlook, Moscow

 “I would underline – nobody except Russia has done this,”… “And what about [our] European partners?
 Instead of real support for Ukraine – declarations about intentions.
 Promises without real action.” …“Russia should not and cannot any longer bear the brunt of supporting the Ukrainian economy alone, giving it gas discounts and forgiving debts.
 In fact, with these subsidies Russia pays for a deficit in trade between Ukraine and the EU member states.”

 So Putin was telling them all that the contact provision for default on the current deliveries, that payment in advance will now have to be received for all future deliveries, and that Russia is not going to be the goat that subsidizes an illegal and violent coup.

 Most of the EU countries have recognized the coup-meisters, so it is upon them to put their weight behind getting current gas deliveries paid for.

 There were no threats, unlike what would be coming from Kerry and NATO, just a cool-headed observation that Russia is way ahead of all of them on carrying Ukraine while they were trying to subvert it.
 It is now a broken country, much of that due to EU and US coup support.

 Russia is not going to be a financial buffer for them, especially when NATO is banging the war drums and the US thinks it is taking over their European gas business.
 So once again we have the Russians on the diplomatic stage who are the only grownups.
 The rest are all acting like teenagers who think they know everything, the world is their oyster, and someone else must pay their bills.

 Latest posts by Jim W. Dean, Managing Editor (see all)

-Posted by Jim W. Dean on 7:02 am, With 0 Reads, Filed under Europe, Russia, World News.
+Posted by Jim W. Dean on 7:02 am, With 0 Reads, Filed under Europe, Russia, World.
 You can follow any responses to this entry through the RSS 2.0.
 Both comments and pings are currently closed.